9kartik/spool/README.md

 This is a page for the games which have been launched under this studio.

-This was our first game https://play.google.com/store/apps/details?id=com.aakaar.cvt&hl=en&pli=1
+This was our first game [CVT](https://play.google.com/store/apps/details?id=com.aakaar.cvt&hl=en&pli=1) on playstore.

 more coming soon.